couchbaselabs/ToDoLite-iOS/README.md

+**This repository is in the process of being deprecated.
+See the [Swift TODO app](https://developer.couchbase.com/documentation/mobile/1.3/training/develop/create-database/index.html) in the training documentation for a more up-to-date sample.

 ## ToDo Lite for iOS

 This is a demo app showing how to use the [Couchbase Lite][CBL] framework to embed a nonrelational ("NoSQL") document-oriented database in an iOS app and sync it with [Couchbase Server][CBS] in "the cloud".